 Now, let’s move to more analytical and research-related tools.
 After all, as we’ve already mentioned, UX is not just about creating beautiful interfaces.
 If you wish to build a meaningful product that meets user expectations and ensures that your digital product achieves massive success once it’s released, then the research part is something you can’t neglect or just skip.

 So invest some time in researching your potential audience to make more data-driven and user-centered decisions.
 It will definitely pay off!
-So here are several tools that you definitely need for your research, analysis and testing.
+So here are several tools that you definitely need for your UX research, analysis and testing.

 Let’s start with a tool that not only UX researchers but also most marketers and product managers know quite well.
 Hotjar is an extremely popular tool for measuring user engagement and behaviour.
 It uses, among other things, heatmaps to learn more about users and their satisfaction.